Graduate Student Housing

 Q: How many people will I live with in graduate housing?

-A: Graduate students living in Kostka Hall will share a suite with one other graduate student.
-The number of housemates in the off-campus houses and on-campus apartments will vary based on the room selection and option of a shared or single room.
+A: The number of housemates in the off-campus houses and on-campus apartments will vary based on the room selection.

 Q: Can I request a roommate?